 The exception handling routine reached via interrupt vector 19 is usually part of the system software (the operating system kernel).
-Note that an interrupt descriptor table (IDT) entry must have been previously set up for this vector (refer to Chapter 5, "Interrupt and Exception Handling," in the IA-32 Intel® Architecture Software Developer's Manual, Volume 3A).
+Note that an interrupt descriptor table (IDT) entry must have been previously set up for this vector (refer to Chapter

+5, "Interrupt and Exception Handling," in the Intel® 64 and IA-32 Architectures Software Developer's Manual, Volume 3A).
 Some compilers use specific run-time libraries to assist in floating-point exception handling.
-If any x87 FPU floating-point operations are going to be performed that might raise floating-point exceptions, then the exception handling routine must either disable all floating-point exceptions (for example, loading a local control word with FLDCW), or it must be implemented as re-entrant (for the case of x87 FPU exceptions, refer to Example D-1 in Appendix D, "Guidelines for Writing x87 FPU Exception Handlers").
-If this is not the case, the routine has to clear the status flags for x87 FPU exceptions or to mask all x87 FPU floating-point exceptions.
+If any x87 FPU floating-point operations are going to be performed that might raise floating-point exceptions, then the exception handling routine must either disable all floating-point exceptions (for example, loading a local control word with FLDCW), or it must be implemented as reentrant (for the case of x87 FPU exceptions, refer to Example D-1 in Appendix D, "Guidelines for Writing x87 FPU Exception Handlers").
+If this is not the case, the routine has to clear the status flags for x87 FPU exceptions or to mask all x87 FPU floating-point exception.
 For SIMD floating-point exceptions though, the exception flags in MXCSR do not have to be cleared, even if they remain unmasked (but they may still be cleared).
-Exceptions are in this case precise and occur immediately, and a SIMD floating-point exception status flag that is set when the corresponding exception is unmasked will not generate an exception.
+Exception status flag that is set when the corresponding exception is unmasked will not generate an exception.